Juno1121/MBTA-Web-App-Project/instructions.md

     You will need to request a unique user key/access token to be sent with each request since web services generally limit the number of requests you can make.
 In order to get a key/token, you will need to agree to the API's terms, which restrict how you can use the service.
 If you are uncomfortable with any of the terms, please contact your professor.

     Make sure to keep your key/token secret!
 If someone else gets a hold of it, they can use it to make requests on your behalf, potentially using up your request limit or even getting you banned from the service.
 You should store your key in a separate file (e.g. `.env`) and add it to your `.gitignore` file to prevent it from being uploaded to GitHub.
+If your .env file accidentally gets pushed to GitHub, you should immediately rotate (regenerate) your API keys on the provider website.

 3. **Test your application and launch to users:**

-    The first API we will use is the [Mapbox](https://docs.mapbox.com/api/search/geocoding/), which allows you to specify a place name or address and receive its latitude and longitude.
-Take a few minutes to read the documentation (it's quite good).
-You need to sign up and get a free API Key [here](https://account.mapbox.com/).
-Remember to keep your key secret!
+    The first API we will use is the [Mapbox](https://docs.mapbox.com/api/search/search-box/#search-request), which allows you to specify a place name or address and receive its latitude and longitude.
+Take a few minutes to read the documentation (it's quite good), or play around with the [playground](https://docs.mapbox.com/playground/search-box/forward-reverse/).
+You need to sign up and get a free Access Token [here](https://console.mapbox.com/account/access-tokens/).
-    You can use the `dotenv` package to load your API key from a `.env` file.
-This is a common practice in Python projects to keep sensitive information out of your codebase.

 ### 2. Structured Data Responses (JSON)